yalevras/obsidian/Brain/Work/CURRENT.md

 cfdp file transfer progress
 - excel sheet
 - look for parameters
-- all packets go to cfs-de
+- all packets go to cfs-default and then get sorted into different commands
+-

 GUI stuff:
 	now working on exposure time from us to ms